JiayueMeng/BONITA-Python3/Tutorial/BONITA_pipeline_tutorial.md

 **For a demonstration of the BONITA pipeline, see the below tutorial.
 The instructions in this README file cover all anticipated use cases.**

 This tutorial demostrates the BONITA pipeline for rule inference and pathway analysis on a previously published RNA-sequencing dataset from peripheral blood mononuclear cells from infants with mild or severe respiratory syncitial virus.
 A set of 37 KEGG pathways that are modulated by RSV infection are used for pathway analysis.
+All the required files are provided in the Tutorials folder.

 __Dataset published in:__